JFLarvoire/SysToolsLib/C/README.md

    Note: The makefiles use GNU Make extensions.
 So on systems like FreeBSD, which do not have GNU Make installed as the default make, use `gmake` instead of `make`.

+   Note: There's no ./configure file.

+3. Install all Unix scripts and the C programs built above.

+       sudo make install

+   If you're on the cautious side, you can first dry-run the installation using `sudo make -n install`.
+   Individual scripts and programs can also be installed separately by running `sudo ./install PROGNAME`.

 ### Individual components can be built separately if desired